 Collaborative, Interprofessional, State-of-the-Art

-The Clinical Simulation Laboratory is a collaborative effort of the UVM College of Medicine, the UVM College of Nursing and Health Sciences, and Fletcher Allen Health Care, serving as a centralized hub in the training of health care professionals with the ultimate goal of improving quality and safety of care.
+The Clinical Simulation Laboratory is a collaborative effort of the UVM College of Medicine, the UVM College of Nursing and Health Sciences, and The University of Vermont Medical Center, serving as a centralized hub in the training of health care professionals with the ultimate goal of improving quality and safety of care.

 The Clinical Simulation Laboratory brings together individuals, groups and teams for hands-on learning experiences designed to improve clinical, collaborative, and communication skills.
 Simulations are further enhanced by the integration of standardized patients and advanced technology in settings that reflect actual trauma, operating room, in-patient and ambulatory settings.